Struggling to shed those stubborn pounds? Consider jumpstarting your weight loss journey with a targeted liver detox plan.

 Can We Consume Foods or Drinks that Promote Liver Detox?
 What Does the Research Say?

 We are bombarded with substances that are not good for our bodies, and our livers must work hard to remove them all.
+Accumulation of toxins can increase the risk of many conditions, like cardiovascular disease, diabetes, and obesity.

 These harmful substances are not water-soluble; therefore, can’t be removed through urine, waste, sweat, or respiration.
 The liver detoxification process involves making these harmful toxins water-soluble.